ryanv94/ReliHack-advanced-log-search/README.md

 ## Intro
 The Advanced Log Search visualisation takes the pain out of searching across multple attributes in the Logs UI.

-Simply pick the attributes you'd like to search against, enter your search criteria, and :sparkles: - you'll be taken to the Logs UI with your search pre-populated in the filter bar.
+Simply pick the attributes you'd like to search against, enter your search criteria, and that's it - you'll be taken to the Logs UI with your search pre-populated in the filter bar.

 ## Getting started